Michael-mag/Machine-Learning/README.md

 # Machine-Learning

-- Solutions to the coursera online machine learning course, Udacity and other online learning platforms
+- Solutions to online machine learning course exercises from various platforms that I have participated in
 - courses still in progress and additions will keep comming in